axeltidemann/self_dot/README.md

 Requirements:

 You should definitely user virtualenvwrapper.
+These steps depend on whether you have virtualenvwrapper installed system-wide or locally only.
+Both are possible.
+I guess for many systems where you are system admin as well, it makes sense to have virtualenvwrapper system-wide.
+In any case, virtualenvwrapper will copy your python and include it locally.

 Download virtualenvXXX.tar.gz

 mkdir ~/.local

 cd virtualenv-x-x

 python virtualenv.py ~/.local

 ~/.local/bin/pip install virtualenvwrapper

 Changes need in your .profile: